Han1s/Coding-Notes/Udemy--clean_code.md

 - SRP means its usually related to a single group in case of classes
 - smaller classes are easier to read

+## 86. Open-Closed Principle (OCP)

+- classes should be open for extension but closed for modification